 When the initial conference via web-conference is scheduled, the attending lawyer will send you an invitation to the web-conference via e-mail.
 We recommend that approximately 5 minutes before the time scheduled for web-conference, you locate the e-mail invitation and follow the instructions to join the web-conference.
 Please pay particular attention to our instructions about contacting the attending lawyer by telephone (toll-free) at the time the web-conference is scheduled to begin.

 Initial consultation at our office

-Please bring any a copy of any potentially relevant documents along with you to the meeting.
+Please bring a copy of any potentially relevant documents with you to the meeting.
 Before the initial consultation begins, you should make sure your documents and questions are organized and readily available.

-We recommend that you bring some writing paper and a pen with you to write down important information and the helpful tips that we provide to you during the initial consultation.
+We recommend that you bring writing paper and a pen with you to write down important information and helpful tips that we may provide to you during your initial consultation.